 Thursday 30th July 2020

-If anyone still doubted the enormous power of data to shift perspectives and policy outcomes, the COVID-19 crisis might change their minds.
+If anyone still doubted the power of data to shift perspectives and policy outcomes, the COVID-19 crisis might change their minds.
 In recent months, measuring economic activity in real-time has become a top priority across the private and public sectors.
-Many institutions are making granular, high-frequency data publicly available and participatory for the first time.
-Riksbank, the central bank of Sweden, recently opened up a web application to facilitate real-time data sharing from academics and private companies.
-And in June, The Federal Reserve Board and Banca d’Italia announced a joint conference on nontraditional data and statistical learning, with a call for papers from researchers across universities, central banks, and the private sector.
+Riksbank, the central bank of Sweden, recently opened up a web application to facilitate rapid data sharing from academics and private companies; while the Federal Reserve Board and Banca d’Italia announced a joint conference on nontraditional data and statistical learning with a call for research from central banks, universities and the private sector.

-The rapid shift towards a more open, participatory and intersectoral data landscape lends a new sense of urgency to our goal of normalizing gender data in the financial services sector.
+The rapid shift towards a more open and participatory data landscape lends new urgency to our goal of normalizing gender data in the financial services sector.
 Right now, we have the opportunity to embed sex-disaggregated data into the fabric of global financial sector analysis.
-This will be a key topic at our Annual Summit this October, as women’s financial inclusion data is integral to this year’s theme, Shifting the Paradigm: The Female Economy 2020 and Beyond.
+This will be a key topic at our Annual Summit this October, Shifting the Paradigm: The Female Economy 2020 and Beyond.

-Increased focus on nontraditional data is part of the new normal, and gender data could shape the increasingly digital future of FSPs.
-However, the collection and analysis of women’s financial inclusion data is not yet the norm—either for established FSPs or startup fintechs.
+In summary: Data is more important and open now than ever before; and gender data is key for FSPs looking to stay ahead of customer demand.
+Yet the collection and analysis of gender data is not yet the norm for established FSPs or startup fintechs.
 With your help, we hope to change that.